inaka/rest_guidelines/README.md

 ---

 #### Use Nouns for endpoints names (URLs)
-> Your endpoints names should be always nouns, not verbs.
+> Your endpoint names should be always nouns, not verbs.

 ##### Examples